-Then I added some balsamic because I totally love balsamic.
-Then add bacon, I mean who doesn’t like bacon?
+Then I added bacon to this sour cream onion dip, I mean who doesn’t like bacon?
 Viola! one awesome homemade dip!

 - 2 tablespoons unsalted butter